The Bankrate promise

 Do you have to have insurance to drive?

-Although the mandatory minimum levels differ from state to state, most states require at least the following coverage types:
+Although the mandatory minimum coverage levels differ by state, most states require at least the following types:

-- Property damage liability: This part of your policy covers damage to the other driver’s vehicle and to any other property that is damaged by the accident (such as a fence or light post).
-Minimum requirements usually range from $10,000 to $25,000, but can be higher.
+- Property damage liability: This part of your policy covers damage to the other driver’s vehicle and any other property damaged by the accident (such as a fence or light post).

 Some states also have other requirements, such as uninsured and underinsured motorist coverage, medical payments coverage or personal injury protection (PIP).
 The latter two cover your medical costs and those of your passengers and are mandatory in some states, but optional in others.